Kbentley8/Spacestagram/README.md

 # User Story
 This app allows the user to search through NASA's APOD (Astronomy Picture of the Day) Api and like or dislike images.
 I really enjoyed creating this project, I have had a bit of experience using React and it was interesting to revisit.
 I have never used a NASA api before, but I enjoyed working with it for this project.
+Overall a fun experience.

 # Technologies used